timothyhinrichs/padme/enforcer/README.md

     // No wild carding is permitted in a request.
     //
     // true is returned if policies allow this request.
     // false is returned if policies do not allow this request.
     //
     func Answer(properties []*policy.Rule, credential *policy.Credential) (bool)

+COMMENT: If the return value is always a boolean, that means PADME is focused on only true/false decisions.
+So no way to handle a rate-limit policy.
+Correct?

+COMMENT: It's surprising that the input into the policy decision is a collection of Rules.
+Why would the caller need to do anything other than provide the data?
+Or is Padme supposed to understand the semantics of that data?

+COMMENT: If Padme understands the semantics of the data, is it choosing which plugin(s) to ask for a decision, or is it doing something else clever because it understands the data?

+COMMENT: If Padme doesn't understand the semantics, why not use []bytes, JSON, protobuf or something that is well-understood as a way of sending data to another system?
+All the examples below use JSON.

 ## Plugin API ##
 The Plugin API is used to configure sub-components that enforce policies on behalf of the Enforcer.

     // The Plugin interface is implemented by or on behalf of an external
     // Policy enforcement component.
 There can only be one
     // plugin with a given id on any given enforcer, and this id must
     // be consistent throughout the zone.